Kempner High School: Student body

-Culture

 In 2013, Navjinder Singh, a worker at the Indian grocery shop Keemat Grocers who was quoted in The New York Times, stated that Kempner has hallways known for particular ethnic groups; for instance, "Desi hallway" refers to an area where students of Indian origins congregate.

 Boundaries and feeder patterns

 Kempner High School, which serves grades 9 through 12, is a part of the Fort Bend Independent School District.
 Kempner serves portions of Sugar Land and a very small section of Houston.
 Kempner serves a portion of the First Colony development.
 Most of Telfair is zoned to Kempner.

 The attendance boundary included the Smithville housing complex, which was employee housing of the Central Prison Unit housing minor dependents of Texas Department of Criminal Justice (TDCJ) staff, until the unit's 2011 closure.

 The following elementary schools feed into Kempner: